Jeanetted3v/Edu-Chatbot/README.md

 **<span style="color:#FF9800">💾 Saved Chat History</span>**
 - All chat histories are saved in MongoDB, which allows for tracing, further analysis and prompt enhancements.

+<span style="color:#E91E63">📊 Evaluation</span>
+- Metrics include answer relevancy, faithfulness, context precision and answer correctness.
+- Evaluation results are logged for continuous improvement of the system.

 ## Future Enhancements
 **Multi-Channel Integration**
 - Implement direct integration with WhatsApp, WeChat, Telegram, and other messaging platforms
 - Develop a unified API layer for consistent experience across all communication channels
 - Enable channel-specific customizations while maintaining core functionality

+**Vector Database**
+- To support more types of vector database

+**LLM Models**
+- To support more LLM models

 ## Project Structure
 ### ASCII Directory Tree (Complete Structure)